apple1417/bl-sdk-mods/SanitySaver/Readme.md

 the bank/stash to update them.

 ## Changelog

+### Sanity Saver v2.1
+Added a little bit of info on the part caching system to the readme.
+Fixed that the "Clear Cache" option in the mods menu did nothing.
+Fixed that if the character you first loaded onto the main menu with had modded parts, those parts would temporarily get broken until you cleared the cache, or restarted the game with a different character.
+Made the compressed saves system a little more robust.

 ### Sanity Saver v2.0
 Changed the save file format a bit.
 Saves should automatically be migrated where possible.